Calebio/Calebio.github.io/_posts/2022-11-25-Terraform-Workspaces.md

 ### Backends that support multiple terraform workspace
-Here you can check on terraform docs page to find out backends that support multiple terraform workspaces.
+Here you can check on Terraform docs page to find out backends that support multiple Terraform workspaces.
 [Terraform Workspace Docs](https://developer.hashicorp.com/terraform/language/state/workspaces) <br/>
-But for the most part, many backends support multiple workspaces on terraform.
+But for the most part, many backends support multiple workspaces on Terraform.
 So be sure to consult the docs before you implement workspaces in your workflow to verify that your backend is supported

 ### How to create a terraform workspace
-Below we will walk through the steps of creating multiple workspaces within terraform and our examples will be Development and Production workspaces.
+Below we will walk through the steps of creating multiple workspaces within Terraform and our examples will be Development and Production workspaces.
 I already have configurations within my terraform code specifying what goes to production and what goes to development.<br/>

-Here I will create the first workspace and call it ‘dev’ `terraform workspace new dev`
+Here I will create the first workspace and call it `dev` `terraform workspace new dev`
 Your output for this will be:
 ![output=> dev workspace](/assets/images/banners/created-dev-workspace.jpg "Output dev")